semihcihan/storeconfig/Ideas.md

 ## IDEAS TODOs

+- examples
+- what's new failure on initial
+- handle iap and sub pricing for non existing on set-price

 # Notes for documentation

 - No start date and end date support when applying, when fetching we only fetch the active ones